 Among the 57 students and postdocs I have directly supervised, I rank Dr. Emma Hudgins in the top one or two in terms of research potential and overall ability.
 This pool includes several people who have gone on to faculty positions, and permanent positions as government and non-governmental agency research scientists.
 In terms of potential as a mentor and leader, she easily ranks as number one, for reasons I’ll outline below.

 Regarding research record and ability, Emma has published eight peer-reviewed papers, including a paper in Ecology Letters which, in my opinion, is one of the most important studies on invasive species in the last several years.
 She also has seven papers currently in the review process, and is leading another six papers that are at various stages of completion.
 Her research skills are extremely impressive: she is proficient in seven programming languages and many advanced analytical techniques, and possesses first-class ecological and mathematical knowledge.
 If I am working on a paper that involves complex mathematics and I feel I need some help, she is my go-to.
 She is also an excellent writer, producing nearly perfect first drafts, and an equally excellent speaker, as evidenced by her best student presentation award at an international conference.
 These abilities are increasingly being recognized.
 For example, she was chosen to lead a major summary paper for the international Invacost invasive species management network.
-She has also receiver over $200,000 in research fellowships and awards, which is very impressive for someone at this career stage.
+She has also received over $200,000 in research fellowships and awards, which is very impressive for someone at this career stage.

 Regarding mentorship and leadership, Emma is probably the most socially aware and engaged person I have ever supervised.
 Her list of volunteer experience is extremely impressive.
 Her list of volunteer activities, workshops organized and attended and student mentorship is more substantial than those of most junior professors.
 This list does not capture the myriad little things she does for people, like help international students settle in, help students with statistics or programming issues, and help students with defence preparation.
 Finally, she is one of the bravest and most inspiring people I know.
 She has been remarkably open with others about her struggles with mental health, and has helped to share mental health resources with others in my lab group.
 I am extremely thankful for this.
 Students’ mental health has always been a major concern for me, and has become more of a concern in the last year and a half.
 I can state beyond a doubt that Emma’s openness and assistance on mental health issues has helped students with their own struggles.
 To me, this is perhaps even more important than any of her (impressive) academic achievements.